kamarada/kamarada-website/en/_posts/2019-07-02-sending-digitally-signed-emails-with-thunderbird.md

 On the **Device Manager** dialog, click **Load**:

-{% include image.html src="/files/2019/07/thunderbird-token-06.jpg" %}
+{% include image.html src="/files/2019/07/thunderbird-token-06-en.jpg" %}

 On the next dialog box, fill in the **Module Name** field with a name that identifies your token (for instance, `eToken`).

 Fill in the **Module filename** field with the path to your token's library:

-- if your token is supported by OpenSC, type `/usr/lib64/opensc-pkcs11.so`;
+- if your token is supported by [OpenSC][how-to-token], type `/usr/lib64/opensc-pkcs11.so`;
-- if you have a SafeNet token and needed to install SAC (like me), type `/usr/lib64/libeToken.so`;
+- if you have a SafeNet token and needed to install [SAC][how-to-token] (like me), type `/usr/lib64/libeToken.so`;
 - for other token models, ask your token vendor or your certificate authority which path should be informed.

 When you finish, click **OK**:

-{% include image.html src="/files/2019/07/thunderbird-token-07.jpg" %}
+{% include image.html src="/files/2019/07/thunderbird-token-07-en.jpg" %}

 Your token is added to the list of **Security Modules and Devices**.
 Click **OK**:

-{% include image.html src="/files/2019/07/thunderbird-token-08.jpg" %}
+{% include image.html src="/files/2019/07/thunderbird-token-08-en.jpg" %}

 Click **Close** to close the **Thunderbird Preferences** dialog.